face-it/Hangfire.Tags/README.md

 - **Clean up**: uses Hangfire sets, which are cleaned when jobs are removed.
 - **Filtering**: allows filtering of tags based on tags and states, this makes it easy to requeue failed jobs with a certain tag.
 - **Searching**: allows you to search for tags
+- **Storages**: has an storage for SQL Server, MySql, PostgreSql and initial Redis support

 ## Setup